 Like other meta-platforms **the web thrives or declines to the extent it can accomplish the lion's share of the things we expect most computers to do**.
 Platform Adjacency Theory explains how to expand in a principled way and what we risk when natural expansion is prevented mechanisms that prevent effective competition.

 The inevitable 11ty port of infrequently.org

-Currently serving as an independent Blink API OWNER.
+Currently: Program Manager on Microsoft Edge and a Blink API OWNER.
 Previously: Engineer, TL, and Platform Strategist at Google ('08-21).
 Led PWA & Web Components efforts.
 Started Project Fugu 🐡.
 Served as Chrome Standards TL, elected W3C TAG rep, and TC39 delegate.
 Instigated Chrome Frame & Dojo.
 Still working for a web that works for everyone.